AlKhourdajie/SSPs_decomposition/README.md

 All results should be reproducible by following the sequence of the files in this repo.

+For any question or feedback on the Python implementation of the analysis, please do get in touch.

 ## Citation
 If you find our work useful, please cite our paper.
-Do so also in case you make use of the code of variation of it.
+Please do so also in case you make use of the code or variation of it.

-For any question or feedback on the Python implementation of the analysis, please do get in touch

 ## Acknowledgments
 Alaa Al Khourdajie and Jim Skea were supported by the Engineering and Physical Sciences Research Council, United Kingdom, grant/award no. EP/P022820/1.